 |Immunotherapy (allergy shots)||Safe for women who were receiving before pregnancy but not prescribed for women who start it during pregnancy|

 |Sulfonamides||Safe during the first trimester, results in jaundice in the infant if used in later stages|

 |Tetracyclines||unsafe, may cause skeletal or dental deformities|

-The main step in minimizing asthmatic attacks during pregnancy would be to identify your trigger.
+The main step in minimising asthmatic attacks during pregnancy would be to identify your trigger.
 Triggers differ from an individual to an individual as mentioned above.
-It becomes crucial for you to identify what is your trigger and work towards minimizing your exposure towards it.
+It becomes crucial for you to identify what is your trigger and work towards minimising your exposure towards it.
 A few of the triggers could be –